-- (1) Permanent Excuse.
-In accordance with 28 U.S.C. § 1863(b)(5)(A) and (B), the Court finds that jury service by members of the following occupational classes or groups of persons would entail undue hardship or extreme inconvenience to the members thereof, and the excuse of such members would not be inconsistent with §§ 1861 and 1862 of 28 U.S.C., and will be granted upon individual written request to those: - (A) Persons who have served as grand or petit jurors in the U.S. District Court, Eastern District of Washington, within the past two years; or
+(1) Permanent Excuse.
+In accordance with 28 U.S.C. § 1863(b)(5)(A) and (B), the Court finds that jury service by members of the following occupational classes or groups of persons would entail undue hardship or extreme inconvenience to the members thereof, and the excuse of such members would not be inconsistent with §§ 1861 and 1862 of 28 U.S.C., and will be granted upon individual written request to those:

-- (B) Persons who serve a public agency without compensation as volunteer safety personnel (such as firefighters or members of a rescue squad or ambulance crew). - (2) Temporary Excuse.
+- (A) Persons who have served as grand or petit jurors in the U.S. District Court, Eastern District of Washington, within the past two years; or - (B) Persons who serve a public agency without compensation as volunteer safety personnel (such as firefighters or members of a rescue squad or ambulance crew). - (2) Temporary Excuse.
 Upon application showing undue hardship or extreme inconvenience, any qualified juror may be temporarily excused from jury service for such period as the Court deems necessary.
-Unless otherwise directed by the Court, those individuals temporarily excused from jury service shall be reinserted into their respective qualified jury wheel for possible future selection.
+Unless otherwise directed by the Court, those individuals temporarily excused from jury service shall be reinserted into their respective master jury wheel for possible future selection.

-Section 3.05 Qualified Jury Wheel
+Section 3.05 Qualified Jury List

-The Clerk must maintain a separate qualified jury wheel for each jury division within the district and will place in such wheels the names of all persons randomly selected from their respective master jury wheel who are determined to be qualified to serve as jurors and are not exempt or excused from service pursuant to this Plan.
+The Clerk must maintain a separate listing of qualified jurors for each pool in each of the jury divisions within the district and will place on such lists the names of all persons randomly selected from their respective master jury wheel who are determined to be qualified to serve as jurors and are not exempt or excused from service pursuant to this Plan.